lrmcfarland/www_starbug_com/README.md

 `/opt` already exists and is empty.
 We will mount the starbug application here.

-The other partition will be `/data` which we need to create.
+The other partition will be `/data` for future database use, which we need to create.

 ```
 sudo mkdir /data